treolabs/treopim/docs/en/faq/connectivity-data-import-and-export.md

 ## Which systems can TreoPIM be integrated with?

-TreoPIM can be integrated with any third-party system that enables integration, it can be online shops, ERP, CRM, WaWis, PLM, MDM, CMS and other systems.
+TreoPIM can be integrated with any third-party system that enables integration, it can be online shops, ERP, CRM, PLM, MDM, CMS and other systems.
 TreoPIM is a web-based software with a REST API that can be used for integration purposes.
 Connectors for TreoPIM can also be programmed, which can use the APIs of third-party systems.

 If integration via API from TreoPIM or a third-party system is technically not possible, data exchange can still be ensured by exchanging files.